Maren brings you rare or fun recipes and news of funky, out-of-the-way places to dine or buy treats. She is a teacher, mom, and foodie.

-Handmade, Brick-Oven Cooked Pretzels 4 Days a Week
+Handmade, Brick-Oven Cooked Pretzels Four Days a Week

-Shueys opens at 9 A.M.
-Wednesday through Saturday.
+The shop opens at 9 a.m. on Wednesday through Saturday.
 Closing time is neither stated on the door sign nor guaranteed to stay consistent.
 Whenever they sell out for the day, they close.

 An out-of-town realtor remarked in wonder, "I hear that Lebanon has a pretzel shop where people line up before it opens to buy their pretzels."
 She did not know the name of the establishment or its location.
-Yes, it takes a little work to find this shop, because it simply does not advertise itself.
+Yes, it takes a little work to find this shop, because it only lightly advertises itself.
 Shuey's is very successful and in no danger of closing due to the best marketing of all: word of mouth by satisfied (delighted is a more accurate term) customers.

 702 East Lehman Street

 Shuey's sits in a mixed residential and light commercial neighborhood at the corner of East Lehman Street and North Seventh Avenue.
 (Do not look for it at the intersection with Seventh Street in Lebanon!)
 A Turkey Hill convenience store and gas station borders it to the east.
 The shop has no parking lot, just on-street parking.
 The bakery looks like a very plain house.
 It is cinder block, which is very gray-looking when it is cloudy and has a touch of pink when there is sun.

 The dress style of the women working at Shuey's strongly suggests that they practice the Mennonite faith.
 As is very common with many of the Mennonite females in Lebanon County, the women wear long skirts which extend to mid-calf or a smidgen lower.
 Plain, dark socks and sneakers complete the leg and foot covering.
 Their tops are modest crew-neckline styles with sleeves.
 They have long hair gathered into a bun at the top back of their head.
 The only item of dress missing is a lace prayer cap.
 Still, I believe that they are Mennonite.